Study Abroad Programs

 The University of Missouri‑St. Louis is committed to broadening students' understanding of different cultures and preparing them for the global community in which we live.
 One of the most successful ways of achieving this global mindset is to study overseas.
 The opportunity to live and study in a different culture is an enriching experience, both academically and personally.

 The Office of Study Abroad in the Center for International Studies provides UMSL students with opportunities to study at over 80 different universities in more than 30 countries around the globe.
-Programs run for an academic year, semester, summer, or winter intersession.
+Most programs run for an academic year, semester, or summer.
+Two to three week-long faculty-led programs are offered during the winter intersession and summer.
 Through individual advising at the Center's Study Abroad Office, students can find the program best suited to their personal, academic, and career goals.
 Internship possibilities are also available for qualified students.

 Fees and Financial Aid